Chlodio: Ancestry

+The Chronicle of Fredegar, on the other hand, makes Chlodio a son of Theudemer, apparently the early 5th-century Frankish king who was Gregory of Tours reported to have been executed with his mother by the Romans.

 Possible connection to Merovingians

 Although Gregory of Tours mentioned that "some people said" that Merovech, the ancestor of the 'Merovingian' dynasty, was descended from Chlodio, there are no contemporary records of Merovech and this connection is difficult to judge for modern scholars.
 Merovech's supposed son Childeric I is known from records associating him with Romanized northern Gaul, and he was buried in Tournai, which was associated with Chlodio by later writers.
 Childeric's son Clovis I also took power in that area first before he famously turned to the Frankish kingdoms that were still ruling in more traditionally Frankish areas.

 According to Gregory's understanding, the original Franks living west of the Rhine had different kings in each Roman district (pagus or civitas), but they were all part of one specific noble family, which had included Chlodio.
 However, according to the Gesta episcoporum Cameracensium, Clovis and his noble-blooded competitor King Ragnachar of Cambrai (a town Chlodio had put under Frankish control) were related not through the male line, but through Clovis's mother, Basina, a "Thuringian" princess whom his father met when exiled from Gaul.
 Gregory reports that Clovis asked Ragnachar: "Why have you humiliated our family in permitting yourself to be bound?
 It would have been better for you to die."
 He then killed him with an axe and told Radnachar's brother Ricchar, "If you had aided your brother, he would not have been bound", before killing Ricchar in the same way.

 A contemporary Roman historian, Priscus writes of having witnessed in Rome, a "lad without down on his cheeks as yet and with fair hair so long that it poured down his shoulders, Aëtius had made him his adopted son".
 Priscus writes that the excuse Attila used for waging war on the Franks was the death of their king and the disagreement of his children over the succession, the elder being allied with Attila and the younger with Aëtius.
 It has been speculated that this Frankish succession dispute may have involved the royal family which supposedly included Chlodio and Merovech.
 On the other hand, it has also been argued that the Franks in this story must be Rhineland Franks, with whom Aëtius was known to have had various interactions.